 A healthy guinea pig will take care of its health and beauty regimen itself by and large.
 It will use its claws to remove dirt and dust from its fur and use its tongue to lick itself clean.

-It is well-known that rodents like bunnies or guinea pigs love to gnaw and eat plenty.
+It is well-known that small pets like bunnies or guinea pigs love to gnaw and eat plenty.
 This behaviour serves an important purpose.

 This guide applies to golden Syrian hamsters and dwarf hamsters.
 Despite being different species, these pet rodents are similar in their internal makeup and their nutritional needs.
 All hamsters need animal protein as well as plant rich food as they are omnivores.
 In contrast to chinchillas, guinea pigs and rabbits, hamsters can tolerate grains well.
 Grains are concentrates of plant nutrients, mostly in the form of seeds and seedlings, and these are ideal for hamsters.